Augusto Roa Bastos: Early life (1917–1932)

 Roa Bastos was born in Asunción on 13 June 1917.
-He spent his childhood in Iturbe, a provincial town in the Guaira region where his father was an administrator on a sugar plantation.
+He spent his childhood in Iturbe, a provincial town in the Guairá Department where his father was an administrator on a sugar plantation.
 It was here, some 200 km to the south of the Paraguayan capital of Asunción, that Roa Bastos learned to speak both Spanish and Guaraní, the language of Paraguay's indigenous people.
 At the age of ten he was sent to school in Asunción where he stayed with his uncle, Hermenegildo Roa, the liberal bishop of Asunción.

 His uncle's extensive personal library provided the young Roa Bastos with his first exposure to the classical Spanish literature of the Baroque and Renaissance traditions that he would imitate in his early poetry throughout the 1930s and 1940s.
 In addition, his uncle's emphasis on the mystical aspects of classic literature would have a profound Roa Bastos's later writings.
 His experience of Guaraní social customs and language combined with the traditional Spanish education that he received in Asunción, created a cultural and linguistic duality that would manifest itself in much of Roa Bastos's writing.
 His rural upbringing also exposed Roa Bastos to the exploitation and oppression of the indigenous and peasant peoples of Paraguay, which would become a prominent theme in his writing.